Klingri/Vortex.Plus/README.md

 # FAQ
 #### Q: How Can I suggest Feedback or report a bug?
-#### A: Message me on discord my username is "Klingri" or you can talk to me on the Vortex discord server.
+#### A: Contact me on the Discord Platform, my Username is "Klingri" or you can communicate to me directly on the Vortex discord server.
 #### Q: How Can I disable Shaders?
 #### A: Press F7 Or fn + F7 for Laptops.